skypjack/entt/docs/md/entity.md

 ```

 As with the `destroy` function, also in this case entity ranges are supported
-and it's possible to force a _version_.
+and it is possible to force a _version_.

 In both cases, when an identifier is released, the registry can freely reuse it
 internally.
 In particular, the version of an entity is increased (unless the